 HealthUnlocked: loratadine forum — Link to Useful Resource

 Allergy UK: charity — Link to Useful Resource

 Itchy Sneezy Wheezy: website for parents — Link to Useful Resource

-Loratadine for children: medicines info — Link to Useful Resource
+Medicines for Children: loratadine for allergy symptoms — Link to Useful Resource

 HealthUnlocked contains information from NHS Digital, licensed under the current version of the Open Government Licence